 Mr. Heideloff, also co-led several projects on banking digitization strategy and wave-1 implementation and published two thought pieces on banking digitization.

+Before A&M, Mr. Heideloff was a Senior Partner with Roland Berger Strategy Consultants, working with banks and asset managers across Europe and the Middle East.
 Earlier in his career, he worked at Bain & Company in Europe and Asia across different industries.

 Mr. Heideloff earned a master’s degree in management with a focus on organization, strategy and finance from the University of St. Gallen in Switzerland and a master’s degree in international management from the Community of European Management Schools (CEMS).
 He holds a PhD in business from the Technical University Chemnitz.